 3) Always check before clicking “send”.

 This point may be the final “tax” when emailing.
-One of the worst feelings is by clicking “send” just to realize that you missed something, didn’t attach a document or misspelled anything (and hey – we’ve all been there).
+One of the worst feelings is by clicking “send” just to realize that you missed something, didn’t attach a document, or misspelled anything (and hey – we’ve all been there).
 Pro Tip: To avoid these accidents, do not leave the email address “To” line until you have the chance to double-check the message.

 4) Keep the message short.

 It doesn’t make any sense to clear an email with external details – but rather go straight to the point.
-An email that can double as a novel is not useful to both the sender or the recipient.
+An email that can double as a novel is not useful to both the sender and the recipient.
 We’ll leave it at that.

 5) Keep your inbox clean.

-We know you’re out there – the number of people with triple digits (or worse) with unsolicited email.
+We know you’re out there – the number of people with triple digits (or worse) with unsolicited emails.
 When I imagine a horror movie set in the work environment, the sight of hundreds of open emails makes me want to sink into the couch and cover my eyes with a blanket.
-Clean your inbox, break folders for different clients and work towards the resulting reduction by looking at the large number next to your inbox button.
+Clean your inbox, break folders for different clients, and work towards the resulting reduction by looking at the large number next to your inbox button.

 6) Check your email during your time.

 In other words: Don’t be caught in the trap of checking your email every few minutes.
-One of the biggest speed killers is to check your email frequently, pause what you’re working on and reset your focus.
+One of the biggest speed killers is to check your email frequently, pause what you’re working on, and reset your focus.

-In Revenue River Marketing, our goal is to have our email checked a total of 3-4 times a day unless it is necessary to spend more time doing the urgent work.
+In Revenue River Marketing, our goal is to have our email checked a total of 3-4 times a day unless it is necessary to spend more time doing urgent work.
 Practice helps us engage in content creation and client delivery.

 7) Remember that some things are better kept to yourself.